The-Funk/serving-protobuf-with-javalin/README.md

 ## Acknowledgments

-Special thanks to David Åse (tipsy) and the contributors to the always awesome [javalin web framework](https://github.com/tipsy/javalin)
+* Special thanks to David Åse (tipsy) and the contributors to the always awesome [javalin web framework](https://github.com/tipsy/javalin)
+* Thank you to Bone Man from the official [Javalin Discord server](https://discord.com/invite/sgak4e5NKv) for the help with learning Gradle!